ivan-jaramillo/ivan-jaramillo/README.md

 I'm Ivan Jaramillo (he/him/his), a software engineer and mechanical engineer.
 I'm currently working on two things:

-* a calculator that handles simple arithmetic, but I'd like to make it be able to handle linear systems.
+* a perceptron.

-* a robotic arm not unlike Tony Stark's DUM-E.
+* a small robot that walks around.

 I'm studying at the College of Wooster where I'm majoring in computer science, and am part of the pre-engineering program where I should be studying at